 Of course, if average IQ differences are the crucial determinant of racial socio-economic hierarchies, this raises the question of what causes them.

 In principle, they could be wholly environmentally determined.
 However, Lynn argues that their consistency across time and circumstance points to genetic factors.
 And he reviews other data in support including hybridization studies and finds that “mixed-race” populations fall between parental populations.
 This is true for Aborigines in Australia, Amerindians in Mexico, and Blacks in North America and South Africa.
-(See also my Personality and Individual Differences article on racial admixture in South Arica Testing the genetic hypothesis of group mean IQ differences in South Africa: Racial admixture and cross-situational consistency, 2008, PDF).
+(See also my Personality and Individual Differences

+To achieve credibility, a theory must explain the totality of the phenomena.
+Only one theory does: hereditary differences in average IQ.
 Philippe Rushton is a professor of psychology at the University of Western Ontario and the author of Race, Evolution, and Behavior: A Life History Perspective.
 This article adapted from a book review[Pay archive] that appeared in the July 2008 issue of the Elsevier Science journal Personality and Individual Differences.(The Global Bell Curve: Race, IQ, and Inequality Worldwide is also available direct from the publisher.)